Joe Meek: Recording

 Meek's inability to play a musical instrument or write notation did not prevent him writing and producing successful commercial recordings.
-For songwriting, he was reliant on musicians such as Dave Adams, Geoff Goddard or Charles Blackwell to transcribe melodies from his vocal "demos".
+For songwriting, he was reliant on musicians such as Dave Adams, Geoff Goddard or Charles Blackwell to transcribe melodies from his vocal demos.
 He worked on 245 singles, 45 of which reached the top fifty.
-He pioneered studio tools such as multiple over-dubbing on one- and two-track machines, close miking, direct input of bass guitars, the compressor, and effects like echo and reverb, as well as sampling.
-Unlike other producers, his search was for the 'right' sound rather than for a catchy musical tune, and throughout his brief career he single-mindedly followed his quest to create a unique "sonic signature" for every record he produced.

-At a time when many studio engineers were still wearing white coats and assiduously trying to maintain clarity and fidelity, Meek was producing everything on the three floors of his "home" studio and was never afraid to distort or manipulate the sound if it created the effect he was seeking.

-Meek was one of the first producers to grasp and fully exploit the possibilities of the modern recording studio.
-His innovative techniques — physically separating instruments, treating instruments and voices with echo and reverb, processing the sound through his fabled home-made electronic devices, the combining of separately recorded performances and segments into a painstakingly constructed composite recording – constituted major breakthroughs in sound production.
-Up to that time, the standard technique for pop recording was to record all the performers in one studio, playing together in real time.
-This was substantially different from that of his contemporary Phil Spector, who typically created his "Wall of Sound" productions by making live recordings of large ensembles that used multiples of major instruments like bass, guitar, and piano to create the complex sonic backgrounds for his singers.

 In 1993, former session singer Ted Fletcher introduced the "Joemeek" line of audio processing equipment.
 The tribute to Meek was due to his influence in the early stages of audio compression.
 The name and product line were sold to the American company PMI Audio Group in 2003.
 The current product line includes a microphone series called "Telstar", named after Meek's biggest hit.